 TITLE: Dominican Carnival Mask

-TYPE: mask; costume; accessory
+TYPE: face mask; costume; accessory

 GENERAL REGION: Caribbean